New Carrollton Joint Development

 Built in 1983, the station is home to Metrorail, Metrobus, Amtrak, Maryland Area Regional Commuter (MARC) Train Service and Prince George’s County TheBus.
 In the future, the station will also serve the Maryland Department of Transportation (MDOT) Maryland Transit Administration’s (MTA) Purple Line.

-- The New Carrollton joint development aims to transform the New Carrollton Metro Station into a 2.3 million square foot mixed-use commercial, residential, and entertainment destination.
+- Transform the New Carrollton Metro Station into a 2.3 million square foot mixed-use commercial, residential, and entertainment destination.

 TimelinePhase 1 (Complete):